AnaD7/fleetman-webapp/README.md

 # K8sFleetmanWebappAngular

-This is an experimental project to port the front end to Angular.
+This is an experimental project to port the front end to Angular